aarnisi/fin-en-fin-data-translation/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 This Python project provides a simple and efficient way to translate DataFrame headers and column values between Finnish and English.
 With two specialized classes, "column" and "headers," you can effortlessly handle translations to suit your multilingual data analysis needs.
-Classes support both Pandas and PySpark DataFrames and are customizable with adjustable temperature and maximum text length settings.
+Classes support both Pandas DataFrames and are customizable with adjustable temperature and maximum text length settings.

-It's possible to use both Pandas and PySpark dataframes.

 ## Table of Contents